tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 ## Default Permission

-This set of permissions describes the what kind of file system access the `fs` plugin has enabled or denied by default.
+This set of permissions describes what kind of file system access the `fs` plugin has enabled or denied by default.

 #### Granted Permissions